jrnewton/udemy-css-complete-guide/_notes/NOTES.md

 * Does not affect box shadow.

 # Margin Collapsing
 The top and bottom margins of blocks are sometimes combined (collapsed) into a single margin whose size is the largest of the individual margins (or just one of them, if they are equal), a behavior known as margin collapsing.
 Note that the margins of floating and absolutely positioned elements never collapse.

 From https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_box_model/Mastering_margin_collapsing

 __NOTE__ Margins don't collapse in a container with display set to flex or grid.

 # Shorthand properties
-* Border: width style color, Eg 2px dashed orange
+* `border`: width style color, Eg 2px dashed orange
-* Margin: top right bottom left, Eg 5px 10px 5px 10px
+* `margin`: top right bottom left, Eg 5px 10px 5px 10px
-* Margin: top & bottom left & right, Eg 5px 10px
+* `margin`: top & bottom left & right, Eg 5px 10px
-* Margin: all, Eg 8px
+* `margin`: all, Eg 8px

 # Height and Width
-Pixel values are aboslute and do not depend on the parent element.
+Pixel values are absolute and do not depend on the parent element.

 _Percentage_ values are based on the space within the parent element.
 Many elements will be sized based on their content.
 That leads to a width or height of 100% having no effect.